wunderlicht/howmany/README.md

 Of course `howmany` did the work for me.

-Before looking at the table
+Before this experiment and looking at the table
 * Were you aware that in no scenario it was possible to finish the job in 1 iteration?
 * Did you see that commiting to do the job in 2 iterations is futile as it only has a less than 30% chance?
-* Did you see that committing to 3 iterations for the job is still likely to fail in 1 out of 4 cases?
+* Did you see that committing to 3 iterations for the job is still likely to fail in 1 out of 4 attempts?

 All of a sudden we can argue with probabilities on how many iterations we should assume for a bunch of tasks at hand.
 We can adjust the planned iterations